 Coverage Types refers to the different types of plans offered by the insurance company.
 The most common type is single-trip insurance, but there are also special plans designed for long-term international travel and for groups of 10 people or more.

 Frequent travelers may want to search for a company that has an annual plan, which covers an unlimited number of trips within a 12-month period.
 This category is worth paying attention to while searching for the best coverage, but since most people are probably looking for single-trip insurance, which is easy to find, this category won't likely be a big concern for most.

 - Annual Coverage — The company offers annual policies.

 - Group Plans — The company offers policies for groups of 10 or more.

 - Long-Term International — The company offers policies for international trips of one year or more.

-- Medical Coverage - The company offers medical coverage as part of their policies.
+- Medical Coverage — The company offers medical coverage as part of its policies.